pramodpokharel/game_purchase_analysis/README.md

 # game_purchase_analysis
 Analyzing purchase data of an online game

-The game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+Python was used to analyze purchase data for an online free-to-play game where players may buy in-game items to improve their experience.
+Produced extensive reports that examined purchase data, giving the organization with useful insights and practical recommendations.
+By detecting patterns and trends in player spending behavior, I was able to help optimize the game's monetization approach.